ROBERT SIEGEL, HOST:

 Well, does that mean that it is fixed?
 NPR's Elise Hu joins us now.
 Elise it sounds like the answer the questions about whether the website is working is that it all depends on the meaning of working.

 ELISE HU, BYLINE: That's right, Robert.
 It is much better than where they were at.
-The administration says the site is now accessible 90 percent of the time, but that's actually not great compared to the standards of major websites, sites we know like Facebook and Google has uptimes of close to 100 percent.
+The administration says the site is now accessible 90 percent of the time, but that's actually not great compared to the standards of major websites.
+Sites we know like Facebook and Google have uptimes of close to 100 percent.
 So it is a positive step, but the metrics released yesterday left a lot of open questions.

 We still don't know how many people are hitting snags on the way to completing an application, what type of errors they're hitting and how much they're having to wait.
 Because of that explosive traffic you mentioned, page loads are stressed again today already and lots of consumers are reporting getting stuck in the online waiting room where they're asked to come back later.